 This region is just an hour’s drive north of Newcastle and a very popular destination for holidaymakers.
 It’s packed with beaches—26 of them—and is ideal for swimming, surfing, kayaking, parasailing, and more.
 The towering sand dunes also offer plentiful recreation activities including quad biking and sandboarding.

 Head inland from Newcastle and you’ll find yourself in Hunter Valley, the birthplace of the Australian wine industry.
 Call in at the Visitor Information Centre in Pokolbin to plan your visit which might include some wine tasting (for which you should always arrange alternative transport), dining in acclaimed restaurants on local produce, shopping artisan products in the region’s towns, paying golf, hot air ballooning, or learning about the Aboriginal history of the land.

 Just 30 minutes south is Lake Macquarie, the largest coastal saltwater lake in Australia.
 There are all kinds of beaches to enjoy here—if you want a safe, calm swimming spot, head to Grannies Pool which is perfect for small children.
 The sculpture walk to Speers Point Park is a fun activity at the northern end of the lake.
 Further to the south is Caves Beach where a network of sea caves can be explored at low tide.

-To the north and inland from the coast about two hours’ drive from Newcastle is Barrington Tops National Park, home to World Heritage-listed Gondwana rainforests.
+To the north and inland from the coast about two hours’ drive with your Newcastle airport car hire is Barrington Tops National Park, home to World Heritage-listed Gondwana rainforests.
 If you’d like to experience the majesty of Australia’s native flora and fauna, this is a great place to come.
 The extensive walking track network offers options for all abilities, from short loops to long hikes.

 What our customers say